Western-OC2-Lab/Vibration-Based-Fault-Diagnosis-with-Low-Delay/README.md

 ## Codes and Datasets:

 A separate Jupyter notebook is provided for each of the three datasets.
-Functions for processing .mat vibration files and creating training/testing datasets are included notebooks as well.<br>
+Functions for processing .mat vibration files and creating training/testing datasets are included in the notebooks as well.<br>

 ### Datasets:<br>
 [the Case Western Reserve University (CWRU) bearing dataset](https://engineering.case.edu/bearingdatacenter)<br>